Vitamin A: Other dermatological conditions

+Immune function

+Vitamin A plays an important role in the body's immune function, both the adaptive response, and to help the body fight off infection.
+The anti-inflammatory effects of vitamin A also contribute to repairing mucosal cells that can be damaged by an infection.
+For these reasons, there have been quite a few studies looking at the potential role that Vitamin A supplementation may play in improving an immune response or to helping the body fight off an infection.
+The evidence supporting vitamin A supplementation for children under the age of 7 years to prevent upper respiratory tract infections is weak, and the weak evidence from low-quality clinical trials does not support vitamin A as being effective or having a benefit.
+More research is needed to consider different doses, the ages and populations of people who may potentially benefit, and the length of treatment.

 Synthesis

 Biosynthesis

 Carotenoid synthesis takes place in plants, certain fungi, and bacteria.
 Structurally carotenes are tetraterpenes, meaning that they are synthesized biochemically from four 10-carbon terpene units, which in turn were formed from eight 5-carbon isoprene units.
 Intermediate steps are the creation of a 40-carbon phytoene molecule, conversion to lycopene via desaturation, and then creation of ionone rings at both ends of the molecule. β-carotene has a β-ionone ring at both ends, meaning that the molecule can be divided symmetrically to yield two retinol molecules. α-Carotene has a β-ionone ring at one end and an Ɛ-ionone ring at the other, so it has half the retinol conversion capacity.

 In most animal species, retinol is synthesized from the breakdown of the plant-formed provitamin, β-carotene.
 First, the enzyme beta-carotene 15,15'-dioxygenase (BCO-1) cleaves β-carotene at the central double bond, creating an epoxide.
 This epoxide is then attacked by water creating two hydroxyl groups in the center of the structure.
 The cleavage occurs when these alcohols are oxidized to the aldehydes using NAD+.
 The resultant retinal is then quickly reduced to retinol by the enzyme retinol dehydrogenase.
 Omnivore species such as dogs, wolves, coyotes and foxes in general are low producers of BCO-1.
 The enzyme is lacking in felids (cats), meaning that vitamin A requirements are met from the retinyl ester content of prey animals.